What are the symptoms of sciatica?

-Sciatica is a term to collectively describe the symptoms of compression of the sciatic nerve.
+The term sciatica describes the symptoms caused by compression of the sciatic nerve.
 The longest, thickest nerve in the body, the sciatic nerve originates in the lower back and travels the length of the legs.
-When a degenerative spine condition such as a bulging disc, herniated disc, or bone spurs progresses to the point that it places pressure on this nerve, this is when sciatic symptoms occur.
+When a spine condition caused by aging or injury, such as a bulging or herniated disc, progresses to the point that it places pressure on this nerve, sciatica symptoms occur.

 Because this nerve sends motor and sensory signals to much of the lower body, movement is very often affected in addition to any discomfort being experienced.
 The symptoms can be experienced in the lower back, buttocks, hips, backs of the legs and feet.
 Commonly reported sciatica symptoms include:

 Fortunately, conservative treatment options have proven to be very effective in managing the symptoms of sciatica, helping many patients get back to normal, comfortable activity.
 Upon diagnosis, doctors will often recommend medication, physical therapy, light exercise and epidural steroid injections.

 However, if the conservative treatment plan your physician recommends does not bring relief within the expected timeframe, contact Laser Spine Institute.
 We provide a safer and effective alternative to traditional open spine surgery^ by using a less than 1-inch incision and other muscle-sparing techniques.